PythonSwapCoin/LLM-finance-arena/README.md

 - [POSTGRES_SETUP.md](./POSTGRES_SETUP.md) – How to provision Render Postgres and wire it into the backend.

 ## License
-All trades are simulated and not financial advice.
+LLM Finance Arena is released under the [MIT License](./LICENSE).
+Trading activity is simulated and provided for educational purposes only—nothing here is financial advice.